Cuisine of the Midwestern United States: Ohio

 Buckeye candy is a confection popular in the state of Ohio; it is the local variation of a peanut butter cup.
 Coated in chocolate, with a partially exposed center of peanut butter fudge, in appearance the candy resembles the chestnut that grows on the state tree, commonly known as the Buckeye.

 Cincinnati-style chili is a Greek-inspired meat sauce, (ground beef seasoned with cinnamon, nutmeg, allspice, cloves, bay leaf, cumin, chili powder, and in some home recipes, chocolate), used as a topping for spaghetti or hot dogs.
 Additionally, red beans, chopped onions, and shredded cheese are offered as extra toppings referred to as "ways."

+Goetta is a German-inspired meat-and-grain sausage that is mainly popular in Cincinnati.
+It is primarily composed of ground meat, steel-cut oats, and spices.
+There is an annual Goetta Festival held in Newport, Kentucky.

 A local specialty of Ohio are sauerkraut balls, meatball-sized fritter containing sauerkraut and some combination of ham, bacon, and pork.
 The recipe was invented in the late 1950s by two brothers, Max and Roman Gruber for their five-star restaurant, Gruber's, located in Shaker Heights, Ohio.
 These were a derivative of the various ethnic cultures of Northeast Ohio, which includes Akron and Greater Cleveland.

 An annual Sauerkraut Festival is held in Waynesville, Ohio. at which sauerkraut balls, along with other sauerkraut specialities, are served.

 Clam bakes are very popular in Northeast Ohio.
 The region, which was originally part of the Connecticut Western Reserve, was initially settled by people from Connecticut and other New England states.
 A typical Northeast Ohio clam bake typically includes clams, chicken, sweet potatoes, corn, and other side dishes.
 Unlike in New England, seaweed is not used and the clams, chicken, and sweet potatoes are all steamed together in a large pot.

 Barberton, Ohio, part of the greater Akron area, is a small industrial city and home of Barberton Chicken, a dish of chicken deep fried in lard that was created by Serbian immigrants.
 It is usually accompanied by a hot rice dish, vinegar coleslaw and french fries.